English irregular verbs: Verbs with irregular present tenses

 Apart from the modal verbs, which are irregular in that they do not take an -s in the third person (see above), the only verbs with irregular present tense forms are be, do, have, say and an archaic verb wit (and prefixed forms of these, such as undo and gainsay, which conjugate in the same way as the basic forms).

 The verb be has multiple irregular forms.
 In the present indicative it has am in the first person singular, is, which is pronounced with a Z sound, in the third person singular, and are, which is pronounced with an //α// sound, in the plural and second person singular.
 (Its present subjunctive is be, as in "I suggest that you be extremely careful", though that is not irregular, as all verbs use the infinitive/imperative form for the present subjunctive.)
 It also has two past tense forms: was, which is pronounced with an //ə// sound in US English, for the first and third persons singular, and were, which is pronounced with an //ə// sound, for the plural and second person singular (although there are certain subjunctive uses in which were can substitute for was, as in "If I were you…" or "I wish I were there").
 The past participle is been, which is pronounced with an //ɪ// sound in US English, and the present participle and gerund forms are regular: being.
 For more details see Indo-European copula.

-As mentioned above, apart from its other irregularities, the verb do, which is pronounced with an //u// sound, has the third person present indicative does & past participle done pronounced with short vowels: //dʌz// //dʌn//.
+As mentioned above, apart from its other irregularities, the verb do, which is pronounced with an //u// sound, has the third person present indicative does and past participle done pronounced with short vowels: //dʌz// //dʌn//.

 The verb have, which is pronounced with an //æ// sound, has a contracted third person present indicative form: has //hæz// (weak pronunciation //həz//).
 This is formed similarly to the verb's past tense had.

 The verb say displays vowel shortening in the third person present indicative (although the spelling is regular): says //sɛz//.
 The same shortening occurs in the past form said //sɛd//.
 (Compare the diphthong in the plain form say //seɪ//.)

 The verb wit is the only non-modal verb that is also a preterite-present verb and it does not take -s in the third person.
 It also has a vowel shift in the present tense as in "I wot".

 For shortened forms of certain verbs and of their negations (s, re, won't, etc.), see English auxiliaries and contractions.